alanRizzo/dot-files/nvim/README.md

 ## About

-This configuration is oriented for Python :snake: development
+This configuration is Python :snake: development oriented

 ## Quickstart